-Sometimes a spouse may be unable to enroll in the spouse's own employer or former employer health care plan because there will be no Open Enrollment Period consistent with a new enrollment.
-In such cases, health care benefits will be provided under the Employee or Pensioner's selected State plan until the next Open Enrollment Period for the spouse's employer or former employer plan.
+Sometimes a spouse may be unable to enroll in the spouse'shis or her own employer's active or former employerretires health care plan because there will be no Open Enrollment Period consistent with a new enrollment.
+In such cases, health care benefits will be provided under the Employee or Pensioner's selected State health care plan until the next Open Enrollment Period for the spouse's employer or former employer plan.

-If the spouse is not enrolled in the spouse's own employer or former employer health care plan by the effective date associated with the employer or former employer plan's next Open Enrollment period, the State Plan will pay benefits at 20% of the allowable charges for services covered under the Employee's selected State health care plan, until such time that the spouse obtains employer or former employer coverage.
+If the spouse is not enrolled in the spouse'shis or her own employer's active or former employerretiree health care plan by the effective date associated with the employer or former employer plan'sir next Open Enrollment period, the State Plan will pay benefits at 20% of the allowable charges for services covered under the Employee's selected State health care health care plan, until such time that the spouse obtains employer or former employer coverage.

-What Happens When the Spouse's Employer Only Offers an HMO Plan
+What Happens When the Spouse's Employer Only Offers an HMO Planrogram

-Some employers may only offer an HMO plan and the HMO plan service area is not directly accessible to the spouse.
-In such instances, it is not necessary that the spouse enroll under the spouse's own employer's plan.
+Some employers may only offer an HMO planrogram and the HMO plan service area is not directly accessible to the spouse may live outside of the HMO program service area.
+In such instances, it is not necessary that the spouse enroll under the spouse'shis or her own employer's plan.
 However, the State Plan will evaluate the spouse's enrollment under the employer's health care plan on an annual basis.
-If, in the judgment of the State, the spouse's employer offers only an HMO plan to avoid covering spouses of State of Delaware employees, then the State reserves the right to pay benefits at 20% of the allowable charge for services covered under the Employee's selected State health care plan.
+If, in the judgment of the State, the spouse's employer offers only an HMO planrogram to avoid covering spouses of State of Delaware employees, then the State reserves the right to pay benefits at 20% of the allowable charge for services covered under the Employee's selected State health care plan.